ooliver1/mafic/docs/installing.rst

 ----------------

-Mafic is on PyPI, so it can be installed via pip. he command varies depending on your system, generally use what you used to install your Discord library.
+Mafic is on PyPI, so it can be installed via pip.
+The command varies depending on your system, generally use what you used to install your Discord library.

 .. warning::